Churchill, Manitoba

-Churchill is a town in northern Manitoba, Canada, on the west shore of Hudson Bay, roughly 140 km from the Manitoba–Nunavut border.
-It is most famous for the many polar bears that move toward the shore from inland in the autumn, leading to the nickname "Polar Bear Capital of the World," and to the benefit of its burgeoning tourism industry.
+Churchill is a subarctic port town in northern Manitoba, Canada, on the west shore of Hudson Bay, roughly 140 km from the Manitoba–Nunavut border.
+It is most famous for the many polar bears that move toward the shore from inland in the autumn, leading to the nickname "Polar Bear Capital of the World" and to the benefit of its burgeoning tourism industry.

 Geography

-Churchill is located on Hudson Bay, at the mouth of the Churchill River on the 58th parallel north, far above most Canadian populated areas.
-Churchill is far from any other towns or cities, with Thompson, approximately 270 km to the south, being the closest larger settlement.
+Churchill is located on the Hudson Bay, at the mouth of the Churchill River on the 58th parallel north, far north of most Canadian populated areas.
+Churchill is far from any other towns or cities, with Gillam, approximately 270 km to the south, being the closest larger settlement.
 Manitoba's provincial capital, Winnipeg, is approximately 1000 km south of Churchill.
-While not part of the city, Eskimo Point and Eskimo Island are located across river with the former site of the Prince of Wales Fort.
+While not part of the city, Eskimo Point and Eskimo Island are located across the river at the former site of the Prince of Wales Fort.